qurbat/blocked-hosts/README.md

 ## Data

 As a uniform list of suitable hostnames was not readily available, several publicly available domain name lists were collated and used as input.
 The collated dataset was further modified to exclude subdomains and duplicate entries.
-The process used for excluding subdomains was not ideal, as a result of which a small portion of first level domains were accidentally omitted, too.
+The process used for excluding subdomains was not ideal, as a result of which a small portion of first level domains were accidentally omitted from the compiled list.

 1. **Top 1 million from [Alexa](http://s3.amazonaws.com/alexa-static/top-1m.csv.zip)**